Scientific journal

 Original article

-Received 23 May 2024; 1st revised 6 August 2024; accepted 8 October 2024.
+Received 23 May 2024; 1st revised 6 August 2024; accepted 8 October 2024; published online 23 January 2025.

-Summary: 6-Benzylaminopurine(6-BAP) is an important ingredient in production of "toxic bean sprouts".
-In order to assess health risk from 6-BAP residue in bean sprouts on a large sample size and wide sample range among large survey population, a total of 149 samples of 6-BAP were detected by high performance liquid chromatography-tandem mass spectrometry (HPLC-MS/MS) in 1494 bean sprouts samples, which were collected from the year 2016 to 2020 in Shandong Province of China, and all 10.0 % samples contained 6-BAP residue above the maximum residue limit (MRL), and the average residue was 0.007 mg·kg-1.
-Hazard quotient (HQ) of 6-BAP was 0.0 % for the general population, and 0.2 % for the consumer population.
-The daily exposure of 6-BAP was accounted for 0.0 % of the the acceptable daily intake (ADI), and the estimated daily intake (EDI) of all subjects surveyed below ADI.
+Summary: 6-Benzylaminopurine (6-BAP) is an important ingredient in production of “toxic bean sprouts”.
+In order to assess health risk from 6-BAP residue in bean sprouts on a large sample size and wide sample range among large survey population, 6-BAP was detected in 149 out of 1494 bean sprouts samples collected in 2016–2020 in Shandong Province of China.
+High performance liquid chromatography-tandem mass spectrometry was used for analysis.
+Those 10.0 % samples contained 6-BAP residue above the maximum residue limit (MRL) and the average level was 0.007 mg·kg-1.
+Hazard quotient (HQ) of 6-BAP was 0.0 % for the general population and 0.2 % for consumers.
+The daily exposure of 6-BAP was accounted for 0.0 % of the the acceptable daily intake (ADI) and the estimated daily intake (EDI) of all subjects surveyed was below ADI.
 From the perspective of public health, the occurrence of 6-BAP residue in bean sprouts could not pose a serious health risk problem.
 Strict regulations on the management of 6-BAP residue in bean sprouts and human health risk assessment should be recommended.